artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 <p>The Xcode project is really barebones, it's just an <code>AppDelegate</code> that creates a <code>UIView</code> subclass.
 You can see that it references <code>index.ios.js</code> which is where your JavaScript side starts.</p>

-<p>Then you have the <code>Package.json</code> which is like an Xcodeproj + Podfile in one, and the <code>node_modules</code> folder.
+<p>Then you have the <code>package.json</code> which is like an Xcodeproj + Podfile in one, and the <code>node_modules</code> folder.
 Which houses all your JavaScript dependencies.</p>

 </div>
 </article>
 <article class='post'>

 I'd like to show you how to make a change appear instantly.
-In your iOS Simulator, perform a shake gesture (<code>cmd + ctrl + z</code>) and in the React Native debug menu, hit "Enable Live Reload".
-Once you're back in an app, do another shake gesture, and turn on "Hot Reloading".
+In your iOS Simulator, perform a shake gesture (<code>cmd + ctrl + z</code>) and in the React Native debug menu, hit "Enable Hot Reloading".
+It will trigger a reload of all your JS code again.

 Now you can go into your text editor and change some of the words inside `index.ios.js` - those changes will be reflected almost instantly.
 You can do this for almost anything, almost anywhere.
-We're been working [on Emission][emission] for over a year, and this is still close to instant in every place we work.
+We've been working [on Emission][emission] for over a year, and this is still close to instant in every part of the codebase.

 If you'd like to go through a tutorial from this point, I'd recommend these: